msdrigg/Roam/docs/src/pages/upcoming-work.md

 -   Automate Screenshot Capture

-    -   Use UITests to get actual screenshots
+    -   Use UITests to get actual screenshots for all device sizes + locales
     -   Use AppScreens https://appscreens.com/user/project/DRxTFSSIQtuU0y9Eew4w to get the screenshots in the frames
     -   Or something else
         -   https://www.figma.com/community/file/886620275115089774